 - Encourage your child to read throughout the holidays - they might like to read in the mornings before they get up, at night before they go to bed, or help you by reading to their younger family members.

 - Keeping a holiday journal can be fun - plans, drawings, photos, and stories of things they do all help their literacy skills over the holidays, and kids love to read and re-read them in the future.

 - Helping out with cooking and baking makes use of their maths skills and shows them how maths is all around them.

 - Tell them about your work, and how your work day was.
 You might even be able to show them your work and share more about your work life with them.

 It’s also important to remember that your child can’t be left on their own if they are under 14 years old.
 This also means they can’t be dropped off at the mall, the library, or swimming pool on their own without reasonable supervision or care.
-You can be fined under Section 10B of the Summary Offences Act 1981.
+You can be fined under Section 10B of the Summary Offences Act 1981(external link).

 The New Zealand sun is really strong, so remember to slip, slop, slap and wrap whenever you’re outside over the summer months.

 Last reviewed: Has this been useful?
 Tell us what you think.